-Section 10.5. - Disability Leave Incentive Program.
+Section 11.5. - Disability Leave Incentive Program.

-- (a) Incentive Program The Department has established a Disability Leave Incentive Plan (Plan) effective July 1, 2005.
-Employees who do not utilize any disability leave for a six-month period shall be awarded one day of compensatory time based on the officer's schedule, with no award to exceed 12 hours in a six-month period or 24 hours in a one-year period. - (b) The six consecutive months will start on July 1st and January 1st.
+(a) Incentive Program - The Department has established a Disability Leave Incentive Plan (Plan) effective July 1, 2003.
+Employees who did not utilize any disability leave for a six-month period shall be awarded one day of compensatory time, based on the officer's work schedule, with no award to exceed 12 hours in a six-month period or 24 hours in a one-year period.

-Section 10.6. - Disability Leave Donation.
+Section 11.6. - Disability Leave Donation.